Majulah Singapura: Translations

 In particular, some grassroots leaders argued that since the Chinese constitute a majority of the population, a Mandarin version of the anthem should be used.
 The Prime Minister's response was that he would keep the national anthem as it was but would ensure that translations in other mother tongues were more easily available.
-The proposal to change the lyrics was also criticized by former Deputy Prime Minister S. Rajaratnam, who felt that the Malay lyrics of the anthem were so simple that "anyone over the age of five, unless mentally retarded, had no difficulty singing the anthem.
+The proposal to change the lyrics was also criticised by former Deputy Prime Minister S. Rajaratnam, who felt that the Malay lyrics of the anthem were so simple that "anyone over the age of five, unless mentally retarded, had no difficulty singing the anthem.
 All Singaporean children of kindergarten age have not only had no difficulty memorising the words but have for decades sung it every morning with 'strong feelings and emotion'."
-He also noted that the anthem had nevertheless already been translated into Singapore's three other official languages (English, Mandarin and Tamil) for those who cannot understand Malay.
+He also noted that the anthem had nevertheless already been translated into Singapore's three other official languages (English, Chinese and Tamil) for those who cannot understand Malay.

 In 1991, a poll of 35 people by The Straits Times found that while a majority of Singaporeans knew what the anthem generally meant, seven out of 35 persons interviewed knew the meaning of every word.
 However, all but three of those interviewed agreed that the anthem should continue to be sung in Malay.
 The three persons who disagreed felt that the anthem should be in English because that was the language most commonly used in Singapore.
 All the interviewees, including those who did not know the meaning of the lyrics, said they nevertheless felt a sense of pride and patriotism when they heard or sang the national anthem.

 Singer Taufik Batisah was criticised for incorrectly singing the word berseru (to proclaim) instead of bersatu (to unite) during his rendition of "Majulah Singapura" before the start of the 2009 Formula 1 SingTel Singapore Grand Prix on 27 September 2009.
 A Straits Times poll then found that out of 50 people only 10 were able to sing the national anthem perfectly.
 Most people got between 80 and 90% of the lyrics right, while six could recite only the first line or less.
 Although many correctly stated that the title of the anthem meant "Onward Singapore", a majority did not understand the meaning of the anthem.
 However, most of the persons surveyed disagreed that the anthem should be in English, with one respondent saying: "It's better in Malay because there's a cultural history to it and [it] is more meaningful, and has traces to our roots."